-- 17.12.8 Where a supervisor allows the use of internal models to determine regulatory capital requirements, the supervisor should determine modelling criteria, based upon the level of safety required by the supervisor, to be used by an insurer adopting an internal model for that purpose.
-These criteria should require broad consistency between all insurers within the jurisdiction being based on the same broad level of safety requirements applied to the overall design and calibration of the standardised approach to determining regulatory capital requirements.
-Discussions with the insurance industry in a jurisdiction may also assist in achieving consistency.
-The supervisor should set out for which of the different levels of regulatory capital requirements the use of internal models is allowed and determine the modelling criteria for each level. - 17.12.9 In particular, when considering whether an internal model may be used in determining the MCR, the supervisor should take into account the main objective of the MCR (ie to provide the ultimate safety net for the protection of policyholders) and the ability of the MCR to be defined in a sufficiently objective and appropriate manner to be enforceable.
-If internal models are allowed for determining the MCR, particular care should be taken so that the strongest supervisory action that may be necessary if the MCR is breached can be enforced, for example if the internal model is challenged in a court of law. - 17.12.10 The IAIS does not prescribe specific solvency requirements which are compulsory to all IAIS members.
-Notwithstanding this, the supervisor will need to establish the appropriate modelling criteria to be used by insurers to meet its regulatory capital requirements, and the insurer's internal models will need to be calibrated accordingly if used for that purpose.
-The IAIS notes that some supervisors who allow the use of internal models to determine regulatory capital requirements have set a confidence level for regulatory purposes, which is comparable with a minimum investment grade level.
-Some examples of modelling criteria include a 99.5% VaR35 calibrated confidence level over a one year timeframe, 36 a 99% TVaR37 over one year38 and a 95% TVaR over the term of the policy obligations.
-Different criteria apply for PCR and MCR.

-- 17.12.11 If an internal model is used for regulatory capital purposes, the insurer should ensure that its regulatory capital requirements determined by the model are calculated in a way that is consistent with the objectives, principles and criteria used by the supervisor.
+- 17.12.6 The target modelling criteria should require broad consistency between all insurers within the jurisdiction, based on the same broad level of safety requirements applied to the overall design and calibration of the standardised approach to determining regulatory capital requirements.
+Discussions with the insurance industry in a jurisdiction may also assist in achieving consistency. - 17.12.7 In particular, when considering whether an internal model may be used in determining the MCR, the supervisor should take into account the MCR's purpose and the ability of the MCR to be defined in a sufficiently objective and appropriate manner to be enforceable.
+If internal models are allowed for determining the MCR, particular care should be taken so that the strongest supervisory measures that may be necessary if the MCR is breached can be enforced, for example if the internal model is challenged in a court of law. - 17.12.8 The supervisor should establish the appropriate modelling criteria for calibration of internal models used to calculate regulatory capital requirements.
+Some supervisors that allow the use of internal models to determine regulatory capital requirements have set a confidence level for regulatory purposes, which is comparable with a minimum investment grade level.
+Different criteria may apply for the PCR and MCR. - 17.12.9 If an internal model is used for regulatory capital requirements purposes, the insurer should ensure that its regulatory capital requirements determined by the model are calculated in a way that is consistent with the objectives, principles and criteria for achieving the targeted safety level established by the supervisor.
 For example, the insurer may be able to apply the confidence level specified in the supervisors' modelling criteria directly to the probability distribution forecasts used in its internal model.
-Alternatively, depending on the insurer's own modelling criteria for its economic capital, an insurer may have to recalibrate its internal model to the modelling criteria required by the supervisor in order to use it for regulatory capital purposes.
-This will allow internal models to have a degree of comparability to enable supervisors to make a meaningful assessment of an insurer's capital adequacy, without sacrificing the flexibility needed to make it a useful internal capital model in the operation of the insurer's business.
-Further elaboration is provided in Guidance 17.15.1 17.15.2. - 17.12.12 It is noted that, due to the insurer-specific nature of each internal model, internal models can be very different from each other.
-Supervisors, in allowing the use of an internal model for regulatory capital purposes, should preserve broad consistency of capital requirements between insurers with broadly similar risks. - Partial internal models - 17.12.13 The IAIS supports the use of partial internal models for regulatory capital purposes, where appropriate.
-A partial internal model typically involves the use of internal modelling to substitute parts of a standardised approach for the determination of regulatory capital requirements.
-For example, an insurer could decide to categorise its insurance contracts along business lines for modelling purposes.
-If the regulatory capital requirements for some of these categories are determined by modelling techniques, while the capital requirements for other categories are determined using a standardised approach, then this would constitute the insurer using a partial internal model to calculate regulatory capital. - 17.12.14 Partial internal models are often used to smooth an insurer's transition to full use of an internal model or to deal with instances such as the merger of two insurers, one of which uses an internal model, and the other which uses a standardised approach.
-Given the potential complexity of a full internal model, use of a partial internal model could be a satisfactory approach provided its scope is properly defined (and
+Alternatively, depending on the insurer's own modelling criteria for its economic capital, an insurer may have to recalibrate its internal model to the modelling criteria required by the supervisor in order to use it for regulatory capital requirements purposes.
+This allows internal models to have a degree of comparability to enable supervisors to make a meaningful assessment of an insurer's capital adequacy, without sacrificing the flexibility needed to make it a useful internal capital model

+- in the operation of the insurer's business. (see Guidance 17.15.1 17.15.2.) - 17.12.10 Due to the insurer-specific nature of each internal model, internal models can be very different from each other.
+In allowing the use of an internal model for regulatory capital requirements purposes, the supervisor should preserve broad consistency of regulatory capital requirements between insurers with broadly similar risks.